vdaas/vald/docs/user-guides/search-config.md

 ### min_num

-`min_num` is the minimum number of search result you'd like to get at least.
+`min_num` is the minimum number of search results you'd like to get at least.
 It helps you avoid the timeout error when the search process requires more time.
 `min_num` should be a positive integer and smaller than `num`.